protonsk/QADemo/README.md

 :white_check_mark: Work with PageObject

-:white_check_mark: Find element
+:white_check_mark: Check page Title

-:white_check_mark: Check element text
+:white_check_mark: Input the text for search

-:white_check_mark: Work with element collections
+:white_check_mark: Check that new page is correct

 <a id="console"></a>